usedlobster/Continuous-Control/README.md

 **1. Training**

-Training can be done , by simply executing the code in this section.
+Training can be done  by simply executing the code in this section.
 The following parameters can be adjusted.

 A plot of scores obtained during training is produced.
+And if a successful solution is found the model weights are save id the model.pth file.

 **2. Validation**